Skip to content

 Data description

 Drug addiction treatment does not include alcohol addiction treatment.
-Privately paid treatment is not included in this calculation, just as people in anonymous substance abuse treatment are not included either.
+Privately paid treatment is not included in this calculation, just as people in anonymous substance abuse treatment (Section 101a of the Service Act are not included either.
 These statistics are compiled for municipalities, but only municipalities that have approved their data on social drug abuse treatment are included.
+For 2021-2024 all the municipalities are included in the statistics.

-See an overview of all reportable information, which is also available on the statistics information page under "Vejledninger".
+See an overview of all reportable information by July 1, 2025, which is also available on the statistics information page under "Vejledninger".

 Classification system